YinJC/uk-tex-faq/FAQ-seccntfmt.md

----
-layout: page
-title: Adjusting the presentation of section numbers
+# Adjusting the presentation of section numbers
----

 The general issues of adjusting the appearance of section headings are pretty complex, and are covered in